Thornbury is home to a thriving alternative music culture and a diverse population.

 Play is so important for children’s health, wellbeing, learning and development.
 This map is a celebration of simple, inexpensive ideas to get all children playing, while exploring all the wonderful places and spaces Darebin has to offer!

-We reached out to the children and families in playgroups, child care centres, kindergartens and Primary Schools across Darebin to ask them what THEY enjoyed when and where they play.
-These consultations formed the backbone to creating the Darebin Play Maps.
+We created the Darebin Play Maps by asking children and families in playgroups, child care centres, kindergartens and primary schools across Darebin what they enjoyed, when and where they played.

 - Darebin International Sports Centre